jpsingleton/Huxley/README.md

 Huxley is a [CORS](http://enable-cors.org/) enabled JSON [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) proxy for the UK National Rail Enquires Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) (Darwin).

 Huxley is being _actively_ developed.
 If you want to be informed of updates when they are released then watch the project on GitHub and/or **[follow me on Twitter](https://twitter.com/shutdownscanner)**.
+You can also read about this and other projects on [my blog](https://unop.uk/).

 ---